You say, "Not an Ordinary Dog". What's so special about the Old Dominion Terrier?

 Terrier-type dogs tend to be yappy.
 Is the Old Dominion Terrier a yappy dog?

 The Old Dominion Terrier is not a yappy dog!
-They are not silent, however, and will bark when there is something to bark about.
-From the yodel of the Basenji comes a bit of a whine when they have a need, but they are most commonly rather quiet.
+They are most commonly rather quiet, but not entirely silent, and will bark when there is something to bark about.
+And if they have a need, from the yodel of the Basenji will come a bit of a whine.
 Now, pups learn from their pack, and if you are introducing your Old Dominion Terrier pup to a dog you already have at home that does get yappy, without intervention or training your pup could acquire that trait.

 Does the Old Dominion Terrier shed?